prog4biol/pfb2019/README.md

 <p>&nbsp;</p>

-A useful yet depricated function in Python 3 is cmp(x,y) It is used to compare two numbers
+A useful yet depricated function in Python 3 is cmp(x,y).
+It is used to compare two numbers.

 - if x<y -1 is returned
 - if x>y 1 is returned
 - x == y 0 is returned